Sat. 17: 6:00 pm @ Infant Jesus

 Palyok & Gorda families

 from Dorothy Terry

 PLEASE PRAY FOR THE HEALTH AND WELL-BEING OF OUR PARISHIONERS:

-Richard Kuty, Pearl Tablack, & Patricia Flaherty, & Bernie Litwin all at home.
-Mary Rotunno at Assumption, Dolores Schurko & Louise Macabobby and Nina Zavatsky at Hampton Woods, and the rest of our parishioners who are in nursing homes.
+Richard Kuty, Pearl Tablack, & Patricia Flaherty, Nina Zavatsky & Bernie Litwin all at home.
+Mary Rotunno at Assumption, Dolores Schurko & Louise Macabobby at Hampton Wood and the rest of our parishioners who are in nursing homes.
 May God grant to all the sick of our parish many blessed, happy and healthier years.

 If any parishioner or family member is ill & would like to be on the pray list, or receive get-well wishes, call Karen or Kathy Kollar @330-272-1857.